mehrajhr/knowloop-client/README.md

 Description:

-TutorConnect is a full-featured educational collaboration platform designed to connect students and tutors under the supervision of an admin.
+KnowLoop is a full-featured educational collaboration platform designed to connect students and tutors under the supervision of an admin.
 The platform allows seamless session booking, resource sharing, and session management with both free and paid options.

 👨‍🎓 Student Features: